Ike Nwala: Nuwarashi

-As a representative example, he is the one that made Nankin Tamasudare American style.
-He heavily uses "Oh!", "Yeah!", and "Come on!" in the stories.
-Koala Koarashi makes the neta.
-In addition, there was a rhythm net "Pocochin drum" that shows vocal percussion by hitting the crotch, which was exhibited at Tokyo Broadcasting System Television's Arita Children, which recorded sixth place in the Yahoo search word and collected topics.
+As part of Nuwarashi, he brought American elements to the Japanese performance art Nankin Tamasudare.
+He heavily uses English interjections like "Oh!", "Yeah!", and "Come on!" in his recitations.
+In addition, the act featured a "Pocochin drum," which consisted of vocal percussion produced upon hitting his crotch, which was exhibited at Tokyo Broadcasting System Television's Arita Children, and came in sixth place in Yahoo's search word and trending topics.

-Pin activities
+Notable activities

-He performed as a bilingual MC of popular programme Oha Suta.
+He performed as a bilingual MC of the popular morning children's program Oha Suta.

-In 5-Ji ni muchū, he was in charge as Kurofune correspondent every Wednesday.
-He is a cheerful character like Eddie Murphy and it turns back on the pretend of Ryo Fukawa with American jokes and lower neta.
+In 5-Ji ni muchū, he was in charge as the Kurofune correspondent every Wednesday.
+He played a cheerful character like Eddie Murphy who then impersonates Ryo Fukawa with American-style jokes.

-He has a monologue story called "announcement at the entrance of Tokyo DisneySea", and it became a topic on Twitter and so on at the moment on the fact that this was broadcast at the 21st "Komakasugite Tsutawaranai Monomane Senshuken".
+He had a monologue called "Announcement at the entrance of Tokyo Disney Sea", which became a topic on Twitter upon its broadcast on 21st "Komakasugite Tsutawaranai Monomane Senshuken".

-He was ranked in the 2016 half-year TV programme ranking "break tarento" department tenth place, attracting attention.
+He came in 10th place in the 2016 half-year TV program ranking "break out tarento", attracting attention.

-After that, the number of his appearance programmes had steadily increased, the number of his appearance program was 13 in the previous year, which increased to 175 and ranked in the sixth-place of the break-thread division of 2016.
+After that, the number of his appearances on television have steadily increased, going from 13 in the previous year, to 175 the next, and ranking in the sixth place of the final break-out division of 2016.